jimkang/collect-in-channel/README.md

 - opts:
     - channel: The channel object to add things to.
     - properties: A list of properties to look for on the incoming object.
 If a property is a two-element array, it'll look for the first element on the incoming object and store its value in the channel as the second element.

+It will return a callback handler that takes:
+- An error (or null, if there's no error).
+- A body object that is usually the result of the previous call.
 - callback: This is the callback that it should call after it's done updating the channel.

 Tests